 This campground is located just down the road from the new parking area.
 Walk from your campsite to the falls! http://catawbafalls.com

 From Asheville, take I-240 E to I-40 E. Go just under 20 miles on I-40 to exit 73, the second Old Fort exit.
 Before the ramp ends, turn right onto Catawba River Road.
 Go 3 miles to the end of the road.
+It is past Catawba Falls Campground but if you need water stop and pick some up.
+Until the bridge is fixed you will need to park on the side of the road and the END of the road.
 The new, larger parking area is at the dead end just across the bridge.

 For more pictures on North Carolina Waterfalls visit the incredible website http://www.ncwaterfalls.com/